graybeal/cf-conventions/FAQ.md

 Discrete Sampling Geometries, addressed in Section 9 of the CF Conventions, were added to offer greater efficiency and clarity for storing a collection of 'features' in a single file.
 Here we define a feature by example: it can be a point, a time series, a trajectory, a profile, a time series (of) profile(s), or a trajectory (of) profile(s).
 All of these can be stored in CF-compliant netCDF files, but there was no consistent way to do so and people and programs could not leverage the features in the files.

 You don't have to worry about Discrete Sampling Geometries, or DSGs, in order to be CF-compliant.
 If you have data that correspond to one of these feature types, you can read the the Discrete Sampling Geometry section to learn how to represent those data so that others can fully leverage them.
 (Note: The `feature_type attribute` is reserved for files that represent a Discrete Sampling Geometry.)

-<a name="version_compliance"></a>
-### My file was written using an earlier version of CF. Is it still compliant?
-The compliance is determined by the version number you define in the `Conventions` attribute within each file.
-If your file complies with the specifications of the CF version in the `Conventions` attribute, it stays in compliance with CF even as newer versions of the CF Conventions are released.
-As a general rule, tools that work with files following the CF convention should be backward-compatible with earlier versions.

-An effort is made to avoid changing specific aspects of previous versions of the CF Conventions, though occasionally this is not possible.

 ## CF Standard Names